 Obviously these cutting frequencies need to be adjusted to the weather conditions and to suit your lawn.

-You should only ever cut the grass using a lawnmower with a sharp blade.
-It is recommended that you sharpen or change the blade on your lawnmower before the start of each season.
+You should only ever cut the grass using a lawn mower with a sharp blade.
+It is recommended that you sharpen or change the blade on your lawn mower before the start of each season.
 The reason for this is to ensure that you ‘cut’ the grass rather than tear it.
 Tearing the grass creates additional stress for your grass and can lead to other problems like weeds later down the line.
 A sharp blade also uses less energy which reduces power consumption and wear and tear on the machine.
+For more lawn maintenance tips visit our separate blog post.

 When cutting the grass you should try and cut it in alternate directions each week.
 By continuously cutting the grass in the same direction each time, you will begin encouraging the grass to grow in that direction causing graining.
 Graining then causes larger spaces between the blades of the grass, which then creates a suitable environment for moss and other pests to grow in.